 Anomaly

-The system is capable of detecting any unusual behavior of GNSS signals that deviate from their usual patterns.
-Anomalies can be caused by spoofing with insufficient signal power.
+The system is capable of detecting unusual behavior in GNSS signals that deviate from their normal patterns.
+Anomalies can be caused by spoofing or jamming with insufficient signal power.
+If the interference power is not sufficient to cross the Peak Power threshold but still causes GNSS signal anomalies, the system flags an event with the status "Anomaly."

 Low Position Accuracy

-When the accuracy of coordinates produced by an embedded receiver on the first channel of GP-Probe TGE2 goes beyond the set limits, this status is shown.
+When the accuracy of coordinates produced by the embedded receiver of the GP-Probe DIN L1 falls outside the predefined limits, this status is triggered.